Robust Differential Evolution via Nonlinear Population Size Reduction and Adaptive Restart: The ARRDE Algorithm: Numerical Experiments and Discussions

-While CEC2011 represents the case of very high dimensionality under relatively restricted evaluation budgets, the CEC2019 100-Digit Challenge presents the opposite setting.
-It focuses on low-dimensional problems (seven functions at 10D and the remaining ones at 9D, 16D, and 18D) but allows an extremely large evaluation budget.
-In the original competition, many participating algorithms used $N_{\max}>10^9$.
-In our experiments, we adopt $N_{\max}=10^8$, which, although very large compared to the other CEC suites, is still far from the effectively unlimited budgets used by some competition entries.
-Such a generous budget largely eliminates stagnation caused by evaluation limits and allows algorithms to explore the search space extensively.
-As observed earlier for CEC2020, settings with abundant evaluations tend to reward algorithms with strong exploratory and global-search behavior.
-The results in Table~\ref{2019} show that ARRDE performs exceptionally well under these conditions.
+While CEC2011 represents very high dimensionality under restricted evaluation budgets, the CEC2019 100-Digit Challenge represents the opposite extreme.
+It consists mainly of low-dimensional problems, seven at 10D and the remainder at 9D, 16D, and 18D, but allows an extremely large evaluation budget.
+In the original competition, some methods used $N_{\max}>10^9$.
+In the present experiments, we adopt the still very large budget $N_{\max}=10^8$.
+This setting is therefore closer in spirit to CEC2020 than to CEC2017, since extensive search becomes more important than strict budget efficiency.

-According to our accuracy-based metric $\mathcal{E}$, ARRDE attains the lowest error among all competitors, achieving a value of $0.009$ (rank~1). j2020 obtains errors of the same order ($0.009$) but is slightly worse on several functions, placing it in second position.
-ARRDE also achieves the best rank-based score $R$ and the highest combined score $S=100$.
-The W/T/L statistics of the \emph{other} algorithms relative to ARRDE indicate that ARRDE wins more often than it loses across the ten problems, consistent with its leading position in both $\mathcal{E}$ and $S$.
+Under the robustness-oriented evaluation used in this study, ARRDE ranks first overall in Table~\ref{2019}.
+It achieves the lowest error $\mathcal{E}$, the best rank-based score $R$, and therefore the highest combined score $S=100$.
+The closest competitor is j2020, whose error is nearly identical to that of ARRDE but whose rank-based score is clearly weaker, which leaves it in second place overall.
+NL-SHADE-LBC ranks third: it is competitive in the rank-based measure and also performs well under the original CEC2019 score, but its much larger error prevents it from matching ARRDE or j2020 under the robustness-oriented aggregation.

-A notable difference emerges when comparing our ranking with the official competition ranking $S_{2019}$.
-As discussed previously, the CEC2019 scoring rule computes the average number of correct digits using only the 25 best solutions found by the algorithm across all runs.
-Under this metric, ARRDE achieves a score of 83 (corresponding to an average of 8.3 correct digits), while j2020 attains the highest score of 87.
-This discrepancy is driven primarily by function F8, where j2020 occasionally finds the full 10 correct digits in rare runs, thereby boosting its digit-accuracy score.
-Consequently, j2020 ranks first under $S_{2019}$ even though ARRDE wins more often overall.
+The official CEC2019 score $S_{2019}$ leads to a different ordering.
+Under this metric, j2020 ranks first with 87.251, NL-SHADE-LBC ranks second with 83.360, and ARRDE ranks third with 83.000.
+This difference is consistent with the purpose of $S_{2019}$, which emphasizes high digit accuracy from the 25 best runs, whereas the evaluation adopted here is designed to reflect more stable overall behavior across runs.